-Students are strongly discouraged from bringing cell phones and other electronics to school.
+Students are strongly discouraged from bringing cell phones, smart watches and other electronics to school.
+Any device that can take pictures, text, make calls, or take recordings are considered to be a part of this category.
 They are not allowed to use cell phones on the school premises, during extracurricular activities, or on field trips unless under the direct supervision of a teacher or school approved chaperone.
 Students who bring their cell phone to school must turn it off before entering the building and either give it to their homeroom teacher for safekeeping during the day or leave it in their backpack.

-Students are not allowed to film/record/take pictures of any HTCS staff member or fellow HTCS student without explicit permission from HTCS staff.
 Students who violate this policy will have their cell phone confiscated and placed in the Principal's office.
 A parent will be required to make an appointment through the school office with the Principal to retrieve the phone.
 If a phone is confiscated a second time, the student will be required to pay a \$25 fine to retrieve the phone.

+Students are not allowed to film/record/take pictures of any HTCS staff member or fellow HTCS student without explicit permission from HTCS staff.
 Other electronic devices may only be brought to school with prior permission of a teacher.
 Students who violate this policy will receive the same penalty as for cell phones.